-Searching for server monitoring Software and tools to monitor your server performance?
-In this article, we are going to share top 10 server monitoring tools and software for Linux and Windows.
+Searching for server monitoring software and tools to monitor your server performance?
+In this article, we are going to share the top 10 server monitoring tools and software for Linux and Windows.

 As the advancement of technology and as the team grows, it requires to manage everything that makes your work run smoothly.
 However, it is a crucial task, especially in the network and server monitoring world.
 But to make this task easy there are server monitoring tools that save your time by providing real-time performance updates and automating server management.